-The blues scale provides a structural handle on the piece that's missing otherwise.
-That music notation provides no structural handle is verified by the amazement expressed in the referenced article at Debussy's departures from "music convention."
+The blues family scale provides a structural handle on the piece that's missing otherwise.
+That music notation provides no structural handle is verified by the amazement expressed in the referenced article at Debussy's "departures from music convention."

 The annotated harmony shown next in Lego form satisfies the written chords mostly in place, and always in the flow.
-The harmony building blocks from the family scale that appear in the previous example also appear here.
-Blues tritones M and L have a strong presence.
-Blues tritone D is missing from the harmony but is present in the melody line (e.g., bars 3-4).
-Tritones P, A and I are ornamental passing tritones analogous to ornamental passing notes in melody.
+The harmony building blocks from the family scale that appear in Goodbye Porkpie Hat also appear here.

-These passages use many triad chords, which are 3-note shapes consisting of symmetrically split tritones (e.g., dim chord A•) or asymmetrically split fifths (e.g., major triad P4).
-Fitting the triads into the flow sometimes inverts them or converts them into seventh chords.
+These passages use many triad chords, which are 3-note shapes consisting of symmetrically split tritones (e.g., dim chord A•) or asymmetrically split fifths (e.g., major triad P•).
+Fitting the triads into the flow sometimes inverts them or converts them into seventh chords (e.g., I• in bar 8 is converted into a diminished seventh chord, the outer notes of which drop a whole tone to bar 9).